pl4nty/auto-CTFd/README.md

 4. [Create a user-assigned managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity) and
 5. [Create an Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) and assign the `AcrPull` role on it to the managed identity
 6. (Optional) [Add a custom DNS suffix](https://learn.microsoft.com/en-us/azure/container-apps/environment-custom-dns-suffix) to the Container Apps environment
-6. Create the following variables:
+6. Create the following variables

 | Name | Value |
 | ---- | ----- |